Expert Theft Crime Lawyer in Jacksonville: Fight Charges & Defend Your Rights

 The state of Florida identifies several theft-related offenses, each with its unique set of legal stipulations and consequences.
 Among the most common are:

-- Petit Theft: Often referred to as petty theft, this crime involves the theft of property or services valued at less than $750.
+- Petty Theft: This crime involves the theft of property or services valued at less than $750.
 It is usually considered a misdemeanor but can escalate to a felony depending on prior offenses.

 - Shoplifting: Specifically involves taking merchandise from a retail establishment without paying.
 Florida law treats shoplifting under the umbrella of theft, and penalties can vary based on the value of the stolen items and the perpetrator's criminal history.